 For example, at the time this post was written, here is the number of downloads of the latest WordPress version …

-(WordPress versions currently in use.
+(WP versions in current use.
 Source: https://wordpress.org/about/stats)

 - etc …

-Who Is Using WordPress
+Who Is Using WordPress?

 - More than half of all WordPress users use the hosted version on WordPress.com